Talk to Engineer

 • Clarifier sludge blanket expands

-The operational result is a high Sludge Volume Index (SVI).
+The operational indicator most commonly used to identify this condition is a high Sludge Volume Index (SVI).

 Typical reference values used in wastewater plant operation: